Self-harm or self-injury is when someone does something to damage their own body. It can go on for years and is more common than most people realise.

-Instant Expert: The University of Oxford Department of Psychiatry have worked with Young Minds and others to create this booklet on Coping with Self Harm: A guide for Parents and Carers.
-It includes strategies and suggestions from parents who have been in the situation, alongside, evidence-based strategies and links to more help.
+Instant Expert: The University of Oxford Department of Psychiatry worked with Young Minds and others to make this booklet: Coping with Self Harm: A guide for Parents and Carers.
+It includes strategies and suggestions from parents who have been in the situation, alongside evidence-based strategies, and links to more help.

 Where to get help

 If you're worried about yours or someone else’s self-harm, help is available.
 A good first step is to talk to your your School Health Nurse or GP.
 You could also talk to a teacher, social worker or any other workers or volunteers at your youth group or club.
 Your GP or School Health Nurse will be able to refer you to specialist help.

 If you are 16 or 17 you can self-refer to see a specialist through Community CAMHS.

 A specialist can help you: